Variational Principles on Geometric Rough Paths and the L\'{e}vy Area Correction: Example: Stochastic Rigid Body Dynamics

 Figure \ref{fig1} shows a side by side solution trajectory and density plot of the same solution projected to $(\Pi_1, \Pi_2)$ plane of the dissipative stochastic rigid body, i.e. \eqref{srblevy} with $\mathsf{s} = 0$.
 We shall use this as our reference case to compare the effect of the L\'evy area drift term.
 As mentioned, the geometric nature of the noise chosen ensures that despite random fluctuations in the solution we are always confined onto the unit sphere.
 Solutions run for a long enough time will converge to behaviour described by the invariant measure, the proportion of time spent will be dictated by the probability density of the measure $\mathbb{P}_\infty$.

 Brighter coloured regions denote the solution spending time in a region more often.
 Depending on the particular initial condition trajectories move to a position of minimum energy, of which there are two, located at the north and south poles $(0,0,\pm 1)$.
-In the deterministic case these are stable fixed points.
+In the deterministic case without dissipation these are stable centers.
 The addition of noise causes trajectories to remain near the fixed point in statistical equilibrium around a fixed point described by the Gibbs measure.

 Figure \ref{fig2} shows a selection of long time realisations of rigid bodies each with a different choice of non canonical L\'evy areas.

-We can see that the time spent in regions still has the appearance of the Gibbs measure in \ref{fig1}, but the { additional torque} arising from the L\'evy area correction shifts the mean away from the point north pole at $(0,0)$.
+We can see that the proportion of time spent in regions is still distributed with a Gibbs measure in \ref{fig1}, but the { additional torque} arising from the L\'evy area correction shifts the mean away from the point north pole at $(0,0)$.
+The precise location of the recentred means are the subject of the next section.
+For the two unidirectional L\'evy areas given as the top two plots in Figure \ref{fig2} we can compute these explicitly as $\left(0,3\sigma^2\mathsf{s}^{13}, \sqrt{1 - 9\sigma^4(\mathsf{s}^{13})^2}\right)$ (top left) and $\left(\frac{3}{2}\sigma^2\mathsf{s}^{23}, 0,\sqrt{1 - \frac{9}{4}\sigma^4(\mathsf{s}^{23})^2}\right)$ (top right) as the zeroes of Equation \eqref{detrigidbodylevy} below.